softpian/RESTfulAPIClient/README.md

 ```
 openWeatherMapApiKey="yourOwnAPIKey"
 ```
-for example, you should write it as follows
+For example, you should write it as below.
+(The following API Key is not real one.
+Never use it in your application.)
 ```
 openWeatherMapApiKey="788a5fnd5r134id6a792ff39pp68dcs3"
 ```